faresd/javascript-nodejs-starter/README-temp.md

 You'll find more information about how to use the development kit included in this starter project, by reading [its README file](https://github.com/prismicio/javascript-kit/blob/master/README.md).

-### Contribute to the starter project
+#### More about the Javascript-nodejs-starter

-Contribution is open to all developer levels, read our "[Contribute to the official kits](https://developers.prismic.io/documentation/UszOeAEAANUlwFpp/contribute-to-the-official-kits)" documentation to learn more.
+This project is built on top of [Javascript-nodejs-starter](https://github.com/prismicio/javascript-nodejs-starter)

 #### License